-4.0 Number of instances6 of on-premise critical software, defined in Definition of Critical Software under Executive Order (EO) 14028, at the agency.
+4.1 Number of instances of on-premises critical software, defined in Definition of Critical Software under Executive Order (EO) 14028, at the agency.

-5 Agencies should evaluate their maturity level across their entire enterprise, considering all requirements.
+&lt;sup>5 Agencies should evaluate their maturity level across their entire enterprise, considering all requirements.
 All requirements for a tier must be met at each agency component in order for an agency to be considered at a given tier.

-6 Each distinctly maintained and managed deployment of a certain configuration, package, release, and/or patch level of a software is a separate instance.
+&lt;sup>6 Each distinctly maintained and managed deployment of a certain configuration, package, release, and/or patch level of a software is a separate instance.
 Specific user instantiation (e.g., software installed on a user's laptop) shouldn't be counted; rather, the version installed would be one instance of the software license.
-For example, if the agency has both Tableau 10.2.1 legacy and Tableau 11.2, then
+For example, if the agency has both Tableau 10.2.1 legacy and Tableau 11.2, then that is two separate instances, but if a laptop has a copy of Tableau 9.1, that copy does not count as a separate instance.

-Fill out the table below for each of the following security measures outlined in Appendix A of OMB M-21-30, indicating the number of instances of on-premise critical software (from 4.0) for which the security measure is incorporated, the risk of not incorporating the security measure has been accepted, or the security measure is not applicable.
+Fill out the table below for each of the following security measures outlined in the Security Measures for EO-Critical Software Use, indicating the number of instances of on-premise critical software (from 4.1) for which the security measure is incorporated, the risk of not incorporating the security measure has been accepted, or the security measure is not applicable.

-Security Measure Critical software incorporating security measure Critical software for which risk of not incorporating the security measure has been accepted Critical software where security measure is not applicable

-SM 1.1 4.1.1a 4.1.1b 4.1.1c

-SM 2.2 4.1.2a 4.1.2b 4.1.2c

-SM 2.3 4.1.3a 4.1.3b 4.1.3c

-SM 2.4 4.1.4a 4.1.4b 4.1.4c

-SM 2.5 4.1.5a 4.1.5b 4.1.5c

-SM 3.2 4.1.6a 4.1.6b 4.1.6c

-SM 4.1 4.1.7a 4.1.7b 4.1.7c
+Security Measure Critical software incorporating security measure Critical software for which risk of not incorporating the security measure has been accepted Critical software where security measure is not applicable SM 1.1: Use multi-factor authentication that is verifier impersonation-resistant for all users and administrators 4.1.1a 4.1.1b 4.1.1c SM 2.2: Use fine-grained access control for data and resources 4.1.2a 4.1.2b 4.1.2c SM 2.3: Protect data at rest by encrypting sensitive data 4.1.3a 4.1.3b 4.1.3c SM 2.4: Protect data in transit by using mutual authentication whenever feasible and by encrypting sensitive data communications 4.1.4a 4.1.4b 4.1.4c SM 2.5: Back up data, exercise backup restoration, and be prepared to recover data 4.1.5a 4.1.5b 4.1.5c SM 3.2: Use patch management practices to maintain EO-critical software platforms and all software deployed to those platforms 4.1.6a 4.1.6b 4.1.6c SM 4.1: Configure logging to record the necessary information about security events involving EO-critical software and all software running on those platforms 4.1.7a 4.1.7b 4.1.7c